homomorfismo/blog/_posts/2021-07-25-Chaotic-ball.md

 As I said before, it made little sense to simulate the part where it's just a parabolic shot, so I decided to use the analytical equations.

-### Idea

-We will split the simulation.
-Start with some initial conditions and use the parametric equations of a parabolic shot
+We will keep the reflection matrix from the first attempt because we still need it and it's perfectly fine.
+We start with some initial conditions and use the parametric equations of a parabolic shot

 $$
 \begin{equation}